Moamen Al-Saket

-Moamen Al-Saket (مؤمن الساكت; born 8 July 2005) is a Jordanian professional footballer who plays as a left-winger for Jordanian Pro League club Al-Ramtha and Jordan U-23.
+Moamen Al-Saket (مؤمن الساكت; born 8 July 2005) is a Jordanian professional footballer who plays as a left-winger for Jordanian Pro League club Al-Hussein, on loan from Al-Ramtha.

 Club career

 Early career

 Born in Jordan, Al-Saket began his career at Al-Ramtha.

 Al-Ramtha

 He made his senior debut for the club during the 2023 Jordan Shield Cup.

 During the 2024–25 Jordanian Pro League season, Al-Saket was noted for having stepped up for Al-Ramtha during the departure of Ali Al-Azaizeh to Bahrain, scoring three goals in the campaign.

+By the halfway point of the 2025–26 Jordanian Pro League season, Al-Saket found himself among the league's top-scorer race with four goals.

 International career

-Al-Saket began his international career as a Jordan U-20 player.
+Al-Saket began his international career as a Jordan under-20 player.

 On 15 May 2025, Al-Saket was called up to the Jordan U23 team for a training camp held in Tunisia.
+On 23 December 2025, Al-Saket was called up to the 2026 AFC U-23 Asian Cup, participating in all four matches.